Fuel cell vehicle: History

 The concept of the fuel cell was first demonstrated by Humphry Davy in 1801, but the invention of the first working fuel cell is credited to William Grove, a chemist, lawyer, and physicist.
 Grove's experiments with what he called a "gas voltaic battery" proved in 1842 that an electric current could be produced by an electrochemical reaction between hydrogen and oxygen over a platinum catalyst.
 English engineer Francis Thomas Bacon expanded on Grove's work, creating and demonstrating various alkaline fuel cells from 1939 to 1959.

 The first modern fuel cell vehicle was a modified Allis-Chalmers farm tractor, fitted with a 15 kilowatt fuel cell, around 1959.
 The Cold War Space Race drove further development of fuel cell technology.
 Project Gemini tested fuel cells to provide electrical power during crewed space missions.
 Fuel cell development continued with the Apollo Program.
 The electrical power systems in the Apollo capsules and lunar modules used alkali fuel cells.
 In 1966, General Motors developed the first fuel cell road vehicle, the Chevrolet Electrovan.
 It had a PEM fuel cell, a range of 120 miles and a top speed of 70 mph.
 There were only two seats, as the fuel cell stack and large tanks of hydrogen and oxygen took up the rear portion of the van.
 Only one was built, as the project was deemed cost-prohibitive.

 General Electric and others continued working on PEM fuel cells in the 1970s.
 Fuel cell stacks were still limited principally to space applications in the 1980s, including the Space Shuttle.
 However, the closure of the Apollo Program sent many industry experts to private companies.
 By the 1990s, automobile manufacturers were interested in fuel cell applications, and demonstration vehicles were readied.
 In 2001, the first 700 Bar (10000 PSI) hydrogen tanks were demonstrated, reducing the size of the fuel tanks that could be used in vehicles and extending the range.

 Applications

 There are fuel cell vehicles for all modes of transport.
 The most prevalent fuel cell vehicles are cars, buses, forklifts and material handling vehicles.

 Automobiles

 Honda established the world's first fuel cell vehicle dealer network in 2008, and at the time was the only company able to lease hydrogen fuel cell vehicles to private customers.
 The Honda FCX Clarity was introduced in 2008 for leasing by customers in Japan and Southern California and discontinued by 2015.
 From 2008 to 2014, Honda leased a total of 45 FCX units in the US.
 Over 20 other FCEV prototypes and demonstration cars were released in that time period, including the GM HydroGen4, and Mercedes-Benz F-Cell.

 The Hyundai ix35 FCEV Fuel Cell vehicle was available for lease from 2014 to 2018, when 54 units were leased.
 In 2018, Hyundai introduced the Nexo.
+In 2024, Hyundai recalled all 1600 Nexo vehicles sold in the US to that time due to a risk of fuel leaks and fire from a faulty "pressure relief device".